ollieatkinson/Guise/README.md

 # Generate Public API

 This command line tool will generate the public interface for a swift module using [sourcekitten](https://github.com/jpsim/SourceKitten).
-The tool will infer the environment variables set by xcode build and write it's contents to a file `API.swift` located in the modules project directory.
+The tool will infer the environment variables set by xcode build and write it's contents to a file `API.swift` located in the modules project directory so that you are able to review the differences during code review.

 ![screenshot](Screenshots/generated_api_swift.jpg)